sahil3112/Python-Reverse-Backdoor/README.md

 # Features
 * upload command is used to upload the file from the attacker system to the victim system
 * download command is used to download the file from the victim system to the attacker system
-* Attacker is also able to execute system command in the victim machine
+* Attacker is also able to execute system command in the victim system
 * There is also a keylogger that captures the keys struck on a keyboard in the victim system and also sent a captures data to the attacker mail address at a regular time
   interval